MonikaJassova/monikajassova.github.io/README.md

 - Downloaded remote images, and generated sizes are cached in the local filesystem…
 - …and SHOULD be committed to git.
 - `.persistimages.sh` helps with this.

+### Opportunities (not-yet-implemented)

+- Transcode images to webp.
+- Transcode images to avif.

 ## Disclaimer